-High school transcript - Contact the high school from which you graduated or will graduate and request a final transcript.
-This transcript should show final grades and graduation date.

-Home school transcript - The home school administrator must provide a notarized copy of the coursework completed, preferably in transcript format and with date of graduation.
+High school/Home school transcript - Contact the high school from which you graduated or will graduate and request a seventh semester or final transcript.
+A secenth semester high school transcript may be used to determine course placement; however, a final high school transcript with final grades and graduation date is required to become fully admitted and to receive federal financial aid.
+Home school transcripts must be notarized preferably in transcript format with date of graduation.